uprial/customcreatures/releases/NOTES-0.20.0.md

 * Added strong wolves
 * Added a saddle to zombie friends
 # Bug fixes
-* Disabled the enforced enchantability check to allow enchanting wolf armor.
+* Disabled the enforced enchantability check to allow enchanting wolf armor
+* Fixed max values for base-armor, follow-range, movement-speed, and scale